By Brittney Stefanic

-To best understand newborn sleep, first, we need to be on the same page about a few sleep facts, in general.
-Many of us think of sleep as an on/off situation in that either you’re asleep or you’re not.
+To best understand newborn sleep, first, we need to be on the same page about a few sleep facts.
+Many of us think of sleep as an on/off situation where either you’re asleep or you’re not.
 However, this isn’t the case!
-Sleep actually has a number of different parts (referred to as sleep stages) which make up each “sleep cycle” that we go through several times per night and during naps, too.
+Sleep actually has a number of different phases (referred to as sleep stages) which make up each “sleep cycle” that we go through several times per night and during naps as well.

-As newborns, our little bundles have 2 stages/parts of sleep, and they tend to spend about half their sleep in each stage to make up their full sleep cycle.
-Newborn sleep is relatively deep which allows us to easily hold our babies until they are sleeping and then gently transfer them into a bassinet, crib, stroller, or swing!
+As newborns, our little ones have 2 stages/parts of sleep, and they tend to spend about half their sleep in each stage to make up their full sleep cycle.
+Newborn sleep is relatively deep, which allows us to easily hold our babies until they are sleeping and then gently transfer them into a bassinet, crib, stroller, or swing.

 If this is the case in your house, give yourself a pat on the back!
 There is nothing wrong with holding your newborn until they fall asleep.